mindspore-ai/docs/docs/lite/docs/source_en/mindir/runtime_distributed_python.md

 ### Configuring Ascend Device Context

 When the device type is Ascend (Atlas training series is currently supported by distributed inference), set [Context.target](https://www.mindspore.cn/lite/api/en/master/mindspore_lite/mindspore_lite.Context.html#mindspore_lite.Context.target) to `Ascend` and set `DeviceID`, `RankID` by the following way.
-Since Ascend provides multiple inference engine backends, currently only the `ge` backend supports distributed inference, and the Ascend inference engine backend is specified as `ge` by via `ascend.provider`.The sample code is as follows.
+Since Ascend provides multiple inference engine backends, currently only the `ge` backend supports distributed inference, and the Ascend inference engine backend is specified as `ge` by `ascend.provider`.
+The sample code is as follows.

 ```python
 # set Ascend target and distributed info